 Truth be told, it’s your brain that they are most interested in – you just need to make sure that you are firing on all cylinders – and nothing is distracting the interviewer from all the intelligent things you are saying.
 Which brings us onto…

 It’s a good idea to take off any big or clunky jewellery before you go into your interview.
 Not only might the jangling drown out what you’re saying, but it might also distract your interviewers.
 You really don’t want your future tutor to be blinded by the bling bling…

 Ladies, and possibly gentlemen too, if you have a tendency to fiddle with your hair – particularly when you are nervous – please tie it up.
 Any repeated twirling, flicking, brushing or smoothing is likely to become quite irritating and may lead interviewers to believe that you are not fully confident in what you are saying.

 Usually a female crime rather than a male crime, girls please dress modestly.
-The chair you sit in to be interviewed may be lower than what you’re used to – a result students lounging and squirming in it for the best part of a century.
-Wear something that doesn’t make you more concerned about your hem line than your answers.
+The chair you sit in to be interviewed may be lower than what you’re used to – a result of students lounging and squirming in it for the best part of a century.
+Wear something that doesn’t make you more concerned about your hemline than your answers.

-If you would like some mock interview practice and a chance to take your interview outfit for a test drive.
-Then book a place onto our Interview Preparation Day or our Interview Preparation Top Up Day in London for some final interview preparation before you face the real thing.
+If you would like some mock interview practice and a chance to take your interview outfit for a test drive, book a place onto our Interview Preparation Day in London for some final interview preparation before you face the real thing.